azulamb/minirachne/README.md

 # Minirachne

-Minirachne is a API server made with Deno.
+Minirachne is a Web API server made with Deno.

 ## Need